light-and-motion/data_processing/README.md

 ## Restrictions:
 - Cannot set scale limits on elapsed times, as Excel and matplotlib cannot scale datetime or timedelta objects.
-- Cannot set float scale limits in matplotlib.
+- matplotlib limits may not be scaled according to exact specifications.
 - matplotlib scales break down when the minimum and maximum are too far apart, i.e. 20 and 1000
 - Excel can graph axes with different lengths.
-Matplotlib cannot.
+For the most part, matplotlib cannot.
+(Exceptions do occur when the values stay constant throughout but the graphs of Excel and matplotlib do contain errors.)
 - **Range** column must be formatted so it is read as 'Text,' otherwise it will be converted into time.
 - Milliseconds will be removed when converting into elapsed time.
 - A JPEG file will not be generated if a chart is not processed, even if **JPEG** is set to 'Yes.'
 An Excel and PDF file can still be generated without a chart addition.